realA10001986/Time-Circuits-Display/README.md

 If you want your device to display exactly the same after a power loss, choose persistent (and disable [Time-cycling](#time-cycling)).

->Note that [Time-cycling](#time-cycling), if enabled, will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
+>[Time-cycling](#time-cycling), if enabled, will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
 Time-Cycling does, however, not overwrite saved times, only displayed times.

 ## Beep on the second